-To update and build on the 2004-05 communications work described below, in 2012 LFA commissioned a scan of the public opinion research on public education over the past two years.
-This scan served as the foundation for development of a message map for use in strategic communications.
+- To update and build on the 2004-05 communications work described below, in 2012 LFA commissioned a scan of the public opinion research on public education over the past two years.
+From this scan, we developed:

 Values, Vision and Performance: Americans' Hopes for Their Public Schools, a Power Point presentation on the results of LFA's original research on public opinion of public schools.